 Regarding the actions taken thus far, the government and corporates carried out significant steps to prioritise skill development and upskilling.
 “These efforts include initiatives from NSDC (National Skill Development Corporation), DGT (Directorate General of Training), entrepreneurship schemes, mandatory CSR initiatives, and the establishment of training institutes across India,” emphasised the Director of Spectrum Talent Management.

-The active involvement of both corporates and the government in addressing concerns and contributing to skilling, upskilling, and reskilling is positive.
+The active involvement of both corporates and the government in addressing skilled workforce concerns and contributing to skilling, upskilling, and reskilling is positive.
 However, according to Ms Debashree Lad, Chief People Officer at CredAble, these efforts alone may not be sufficient to drive the vision of Atmanirbhar Bharat.
 She believes that tackling this issue at a grassroots level is necessary.

 “Although we have policies to address the youth employment crisis, it is crucial to address this issue at the grassroots level.
-One way to accomplish this is by improving the transition from school to work for students through internships, apprenticeships, hands-on experiences, mentorship sessions with industry professionals, and career awareness programs facilitated by experts,” said Lad.
+One way to accomplish this skilled workforce is by improving the transition from school to work for students through internships, apprenticeships, hands-on experiences, mentorship sessions with industry professionals, and career awareness programs facilitated by experts,” said Lad.

 Job scarcity is a concern in our country, and job losses due to technologies like Generative AI are a reality.
 IBM’s recent decision to halt hiring and replace 7,800 jobs with AI is an example.
 However, these advancements also create many opportunities in the digital economy.